TUT-ARG/sed_eval/README.rst

 Dependencies
 ------------

-The toolbox is tested with Python 2.7.10.
+The toolbox is tested to work with Python 2.7 and Python 3.6.

 - numpy >= 1.7.0